GR-Uconn-coding-bootcamp-projects/Top-Major-Airline-Tracking-App_Group2/README.md

 - Once the airline flight destination information is retrieved by the specific time and date, the user will then be able to recieve the destination weather info card.
 The final outcome of this app for our users is to acquire the weather of their desired flight destination.

 - Utilized topics to complete this assignment include HTML, CSS, and JavaScript.
+This project showcases all of the knowledge learned in the UConn Coding Bootcamp Cohort as to date.

 The following screenshot shows the web application's appearance and functionality of the Top Major Airline Tracking App :